Mlamalerie/SPIE-Industry-Use-Case/README.md

 # Power consumption 📅🔌

-Projet en collaboration avec [SPIE](https://www.spie.com/fr) 🇫🇷🔌.
+Project in collaboration with [SPIE](https://www.spie.com/fr) 🇫🇷🔌.

 ## Objective

-1. **Prédire** la consommation électique d'une maison en fonction de ses caractéristiques.
+1. **Predict** the electrical consumption of a house according to its characteristics.
-2. **Optimiser** le planning des activités électrique de la maison pour réduire sa consommation électrique.
+2. **Optimize** the scheduling of electrical activities of the house to reduce its electrical consumption.

 ## Results